ZannisVidalis/jobExecutor-via-sockets/README.md

     * Waits for the child to finish.

-    * Sends job output back to the client
+    * Sends job output back to the client.

 ### Controller Thread
 * Handles client requests.

 * Parses and executes the client's command.

-* Sends the message response to the client
+* Sends the message response to the client.

 * Uses a shared job queue (with mutex/condition variable synchronization).

 * Maintains a concurrency limit to control how many worker threads can run simultaneously.

 ## jobCommander
-Sends commands over the network to the server
+Sends commands over the network to the server.

 ### Commands
 1. issueJob <command>: Submits a job.
 2. setConcurrency <N>: Sets the maximum number of concurrent jobs (i.e., active worker threads).
 3. stop <jobID>: Removes a job from the queue only if it's not already running.
-4. poll running / poll queued: Lists all currently running or queued jobs with their jobID, original command, and queue position.
+4. poll: Lists all currently queued jobs.
-5. exit: Shuts down the server, deletes the jobExecutorServer.txt file, and closes named pipes.
+5. exit: Shuts down the server.